ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> > @api {v1} /email/pro POST /email/pro/{service}/domain/{domainName}/dkim
 >> >
 >>
->> - `service`: Enter the name of your Email Pro platform, in the format "emailpro-zz1111111-1". <br>
+>> - `service`: Enter the name of your Email Pro service, in the format "emailpro-zz1111111-1". <br>
->> - `domainName`: Enter the domain name attached to your Email Pro platform on which you want to enable DKIM.
+>> - `domainName`: Enter the domain name attached to your Email Pro service on which you want to enable DKIM.
->> - `autoEnableDKIM`: The DKIM will be activated immediately by ticking this box. **Do not tick this box if your domain name is not managed in the same OVHcloud customer account, or registered at another registrar**.
+>> - `autoEnableDKIM`: DKIM will be activated immediately by ticking this box. **Do not tick this box if your domain name is not managed by the same OVHcloud customer account, or registered at another registrar**.
->> - `configureDkim`: The CNAME record will be automatically added to your domain name’s DNS zone, if it is managed in the same OVHcloud customer account as your Email Pro platform. **Do not tick this box if your domain name is not managed in the same OVHcloud customer account, or registered at another registrar**.
+>> - `configureDkim`: The CNAME record will be automatically added to your domain name’s DNS zone, if it is managed in the same OVHcloud customer account as your Email Pro platform. **Do not tick this box if your domain name is not managed by the same OVHcloud customer account, or registered at another registrar**.
->> - `selectorName`: Enter the name of a selector you picked up in the previous step. (example: "ovhemp123456-selector1") <br>
+>> - `selectorName`: Enter the name of a selector from the previous step. (example: "ovhemp123456-selector1") <br>
 >>
 >> Click `Execute`{.action} to start creating the selector.<br>
 >>